 Using Pinterest is one of the best ways to get your site noticed fast.
 By optimizing your profile and images, you'll attract more followers and traffic back to your site.

-As well, using an automation tool like Sendible or Tailwind can ramp up your pinning strategy and free up time to handle other business-related matters.
+As well, using an automation tool like PLANOLY can ramp up your pinning strategy and free up time to handle other business-related matters.

 Finally, by investing in group boards you can be assured that you will reach more people every day, giving you a better chance at growing your exposure.